Dambakk/gad/README.md

 - `PATH_TO_OUTPUT` is the path to desired place to put the created project or the path to the project to be updated.
 The last directory will be the folder containing the app and will be the name of the app.
 E.g. `/home/dev/apps/MyFirstApp` where MyFirstApp is the name of the app.

 You can also add one or more of the following flags:
-- `-v` for a more verbose output logging to the console.
+- `-v` for more verbose output logging to the console.
 - `-f` is the force flag to make the script continue even if it may cause unexpected behaviour and results.
 Without the flag, the program will stop and tell the user to add the flag if it encounter any problems.

 The script will ask for input during runtime, such as enter a name for the view, select a view or commit changes using git.